Listen To Our Podcast🎧

 Artificial intelligence is no longer a side project in banking.
 It now sits inside credit engines, payment monitoring, treasury forecasting, and customer onboarding.
 The difficulty is not whether AI works.
 The difficulty is proving how it works inside existing on-prem AI infrastructure.

 Banks operate on accountability.
 Every decision must be defendable to a customer, an auditor, and a regulator.
 A model that predicts well but cannot explain itself creates operational risk.
-This is why explainable AI has moved from a technical preference to a core banking requirement.
+Explainable AI has moved from a technical preference to a core banking requirement.

 AI explainability converts mathematical outputs into decision evidence: